Classification and correlation signatures of chiral spin liquids on the pyrochlore lattice: Nearest-neighbor singlet chiral Ans atze

 where the first term encodes the Coulombic pinch-point singularity, while the latter two provide a comparatively smooth background {(on the momentum scales resolved in Fig.~\ref{fig:sq})} arising from spinon particle-hole excitations and short-range RVB correlations~\cite{Kim-2008,Savary-2017}.
 Depending on the underlying spinon dispersion and flux pattern, this background may either enhance the apparent intensity near the pinch point or partially fill in the pinched directions, reducing contrast without altering the underlying angular structure.
 In particular, gapless spinon manifolds (e.g., nodal lines) {may, in principle, contain weak nonanalytic corrections in $S_{\mathrm{matter}}(\mathbf{q})$, but in the present numerics with the given momentum resolution} they do not produce any obvious divergent or pinch-point-like singularity; the dominant nonanalytic cusp and angular ``pinch'' structure are controlled by the gauge sector.
 This effect is particularly evident in the one-dimensional cuts of Fig.~\ref{fig:sq}, where different {\it Ans\"atze} show distinct curvatures and slopes approaching $(0,0,2)$.

-A useful way to disentangle these contributions is to analyze the local line shape of the 1d cuts in the immediate vicinity of the pinch point.
-Writing $\mathbf{q}=\mathbf{G}+\mathbf{k}$ with $\mathbf{G}=(0,0,2)$ and small $\mathbf{k}$ along the cut direction, the gauge sector produces the characteristic nonanalytic, strongly direction-dependent approach governed by the transverse projector, i.e., the intensity is suppressed along the ``pinched'' direction and enhanced along the transverse direction \cite{Henley-2010,Savary-2017}.
-By contrast, the matter and short-range sectors provide a comparatively smooth background on the scales shown in Fig.~5, but need not be strictly analytic to all orders when the spinon spectrum is gapless.
+A useful way to disentangle these contributions is to analyze the local line shape of the one-dimensional cuts in the immediate vicinity of the pinch point.
+Writing $\mathbf{q}=\mathbf{G}+\mathbf{k}$ with $\mathbf{G}=(0,0,2)$ and small $\mathbf{k}$ along the cut direction, the gauge-sector contribution produces the characteristic nonanalytic, strongly anisotropic approach governed by the transverse projector.
+In particular, the intensity is suppressed along the ``pinched'' direction, while along the transverse direction it remains finite and is therefore larger relative to the pinched direction~\cite{Henley-2010,Savary-2017,Fennell-2007}.
+This transverse response should not be interpreted as a divergent enhancement; in the ideal Coulomb form it is diffuse, and over a small momentum window near the reciprocal-lattice vector it may appear rather flat.
+By contrast, the matter and short-range sectors provide a comparatively smooth background on the scales shown in Fig.~\ref{fig:sq}, but need not be strictly analytic to all orders when the spinon spectrum is gapless.
 More generally, one may write $ S_{\mathrm{matter}}(\mathbf{G}+\mathbf{k})+S_{\mathrm{short\text{-}range}}(\mathbf{G}+\mathbf{k}) = A_0 + A_1\!\cdot\!\mathbf{k} + \mathbf{k}^T A_2 \mathbf{k} + \cdots + \delta S_{\mathrm{weak}}(\mathbf{k}) $, where the first terms are analytic and $\delta S_{\mathrm{weak}}(\mathbf{k})$ denotes possible weak nonanalytic corrections associated with gapless spinons.
 The Appendix \ref{app:unprojected_SSF} numerics show that, on the momentum cuts considered here, these matter-field contributions do not produce any obvious divergent or pinch-point-like singularity, and are therefore subleading compared with the dominant gauge-sector pinch-point structure.
 It is also useful to note that the component symmetric about the pinch point predominantly reflects the gauge-induced anisotropy, while asymmetric deviations are largely associated with nonuniversal background contributions.
 We use this observation only heuristically here, as the matter sector may itself contain weak nonanalytic corrections when the spinon spectrum is gapless.